JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/tests_prerequisites.md

 IntelliJ IDEA does everything automatically when we use the special utility class [LightCodeInsightFixtureTestCase](upsource:///java/testFramework/src/com/intellij/testFramework/fixtures/LightCodeInsightFixtureTestCase.java).

-All we need to do is point the run configuration's working directory to the root of the [IntelliJ IDEA Community Edition sources](upsource:///README.md) (via `idea.system.path`) and enable the following VM options:
+All we need to do is point the run configuration's working directory to the root of the [IntelliJ IDEA Community Edition sources](upsource:///README.md) (via `idea.home.path`) and enable the following VM options:

 ```
 -ea -Xbootclasspath/p:../out/classes/production/boot -XX:+HeapDumpOnOutOfMemoryError -Xmx512m -XX:MaxPermSize=320m